Manku27/portfolio-next/README.md

    I am exploring NVM next, which can leavarage the next-dev environment much better.

+2. Embedding isnt smooth.
+   I tried Linkedin, twitter and medium.
+   Medium - no outright way, exposes some Rss way, did not seem maintainable.
+   Linkedin - gives an Iframes option,but does not work.
+The DOM nodes seem fine though.
+   Twitter - exposes a blockquote, but vercel suggests the `next-tweet` package which just needs tweet-id, works fine for now.

 # What I want

 Home - should be same as about me